jshannon63/jsoncollect/README.md

 __Heavily dependent on [tightenco/collect](https://github.com/tightenco/collect), [Matt Stauffer's](https://twitter.com/stauffermatt) split of Laravel's Illuminate Collections.__

-Surround your json objects with the power of collection methods.
+Surround your JSON objects with the power of collection methods.
 Allowing you to easily traverse your data with methods like first(), last(), reduce(), search(), filter(), map(), transform(), each() and many others.

 See the Illuminate Collections documentation [here](https://laravel.com/docs/5.5/collections#available-methods) for more on available methods and usage.